creatorstory/creatorstory-app/README.md

 # This project is unmaintained

-This is a heavily customized Telescope app (Meteor.Js) that was used to help members of the creatorstory community to curate videos posted by other members of the community.
+This is a heavily customized Telescope app (Meteor.Js) that was used by members of the creatorstory community to curate videos posted by other members of the community.

 ----------------------------------------------------------------------------------------------------------